null1024/Pico-Game-Controller-cheap/README.md

 - sample blueprint for a "premium" option using a 100mm flat round button for the turntable (you could probably try a dome button)
 - sample blueprint for controller with 30mm arcade buttons for everything.
 - general code cleanup (it is a mess right now)
-- support for digital reporting of turntable key (either just as one button or two)1
+- support for digital reporting of turntable key in kb+m mode

 distant roadmap of features that may or may not ever happen: